Why I Visit Notre Dame Even During the Renovation Closure

 The cathedral is not yet back to her old self, but don’t let that stop you from visiting the grande dame.

-Notre Dame’s renovation will not be completed until December, but it’s still worth a trip.
+Notre Dame won’t reopen until December (restoration work continuing into 2025), but it’s still worth a trip.
 I’ve been visiting periodically during the last four years and discovered there’s always something new at the site to welcome visitors.

 On three sides of the construction site, you can find billboard-type walls that serve not only to guard the lady, but also to tell a story.
 They are covered with photographs and explanations in French and English.
 Up until recently, the exhibit showcased excerpts from a National Geographic cover story and photos by Tomas Van Houtryve from the beginning of the reconstruction.
 (I highly recommend the article.)